javiearth/git-course/git-course.md

 Summaryzing:

-The command `$ git pull origin main` is simmilar to:
+The command `$ git pull origin branch-name` is simmilar to:
 ```
-$ git fetch origin main
+$ git fetch origin branch-name
-$ git merge origin/main
+$ git merge origin/branch-name
 ```
-*Remember to switch to your local branch main before merge*
+*Remember to switch to your local branch 'branch-name' before merge*

 ```
 PRACTICE: